ngoctnq/Oral-Comps-Assigning-Tool/README.md

 ## Introduction:
 The problem is wellknown to Wabash students.
 The actual prompt is in the file `prompt.pdf`.

-This solver is basically a proof-of-concept - that is why GeCode is used, since it is open-source, and thus denotes that a free solution is available to create.
+This solver is basically a proof-of-concept - that is why CPLEX/Gurobi is used for a considerable boost in speed; CBC is recommended, since it is open-source, and thus denotes that a free solution is available to create.
 However, if the school decides to use AMPL everytime it needs, be my guest.

 ## How it works:
 `init.py` takes in the two csv files and parse the data out - this serves as a connector to any data container and form.
 Then, `ampl_gen.py` takes in 2 pandas DataFrame and yield a AMPL script.
-Finally, use AMPL/AMPLIDE to solve the file - it's a complete BIP problem, not completely linear however.
+Then, use AMPL/AMPLIDE to solve the file.
+Finally, run `parse_output.py`.
+Each of the python script takes an optional parameter that is the location of the Excel spreadsheet to be supplied by the school - by default it is set to '2016.xlsx.'

-The `LOGICAL_FLAG` denotes if the script is to create a problem with logical constraints - else, everything is arithmetic.
-Set `LOGICAL_FLAG = False` - this gives a full arithmetic constraint, and the previous solvers work magically.
+This is a complete BIP problem, not completely linear however, in the sense that there are pairs that cannot be mutually zero.
+After handling basis variable enterring/leaving process for that, this problem become linear.
+The objective function is to minimize sum of squares, but since it is too slow for this project, I decided to minimize sum of absolute values (norm-1 instead of norm-2).

 ## Howto:
 <i>Step 0:</i> Manually remove bad data: for example, Allen M. Betts and his unavailability, Jensen A. Kirch his EMU minor (corrected to EDU).